mealie-recipes/mealie/docs/docs/documentation/getting-started/faq.md

 You've perhaps visited the Mealie Demo and noticed that it had a "Keep Screen Alive" button, but it doesn't show up in your own Mealie instance.
 There are typically two possible reasons for this:
 1. You're accessing your Mealie instance without using HTTPS.
 The Wake Lock API is only available if HTTPS is used.
 Read more here: https://developer.mozilla.org/en-US/docs/Web/API/Screen_Wake_Lock_API
-- Or, you're accessing your Mealie instance on a browser which is not supported.
+2. You're accessing your Mealie instance on a browser which doesn't support the API.
 You can test this here: https://vueuse.org/core/useWakeLock/#demo

 Solving the above points will most likely resolve your issues.
 However, if you're still having problems, you are welcome to create an issue.
 Just remember to add that you've tried the above two options first in your description.